Flagstaff, AZ - Hotels, Tours & Things to Do

 Flagstaff, AZ's four-season climate means there is something enjoyable to do year-round.
 Many first-time visitors are surprised to see such a thriving alpine, mountain culture just a two hour drive north Phoenix.
-Flagstaff is known for many things: a gateway to the Grand Canyon; home to Northern Arizona University; the Dark Sky City (some of the best star-gazing in the country); The Valley's (Metro Phoenix) favorite cool-weather getaway; and locally, Flagstaff locals like to joke that Flagstaff is a drinking city with an outdoor problem (there are more micro breweries than most towns of this size and the outdoor adventure culture is strong to say the least.)
-Whatever your reason is for visiting Flagstaff, you'll enjoy being in this relaxed yet vibrant mountain college town 7,000 feet above sea level in the middle of Arizona.
+Flagstaff is known for many things: a gateway to the Grand Canyon; home to Northern Arizona University; the Dark Sky City (some of the best star-gazing in the country); The Valley's (Metro Phoenix) favorite cool-weather getaway; and locally, Flagstaffians like to joke that Flagstaff is a drinking city with an outdoor problem (there are more micro breweries than most towns of its size and the outdoor adventure culture is strong to say the least.)
+Whatever your reason is for visiting Flagstaff, you'll enjoy being in this relaxed yet vibrant mountain college town 7,000 feet above sea level.

-So how do you choose where to stay?
-If you're looking to stay in a luxurious five-star resort, this is not the place for you.
-Most people who visit Flagstaff like to rent a cabin in the woods or a vacation home near town; or if they choose a hotel, motel or bed and breakfast, it's often used as a home base — a place sleep and store belonging before going out and exploring the town or the great outdoors.
+So how do you choose where to stay in Flagstaff?
+Many people who visit Flagstaff like to rent a cabin in the woods, stay at a vacation home near town, or even camp.
+If you choose a Flagstaff hotel, motel or bed and breakfast, it's often used as a home base — a place sleep and store belonging before going out and exploring the town or the great outdoors.
 Most Flagstaff hotels are on the budget side of the pricing scale with a just few hotels that offer more luxury amenities.
 But you won't find any five-star, posh resorts out here.
 High-star ratings are reserved for our exquisite night skies.See All Flagstaff Lodging »